25 Encouraging Bible Verses for Addiction Recovery

 As you walk the road toward addiction recovery, there will never be a time when God is too busy to help you.
 Whether at two in the afternoon or two in the morning, He will come to your rescue.

-And He deserves all the glory for rescuing because you know all too well that you cannot rescue yourself.
+God alone deserves all the glory for rescuing because you know all too well that you cannot rescue yourself.
 You have tried more times than you can count to save yourself from addictive behavior, but your sinful nature has been a relentless stumbling block.

 Yet when you call on the Lord, there is no stumbling block that God cannot blast out of the way to rescue you every single time.